Inedo/inedo-docs/BuildMaster/platforms/java/jetty.md

 java -jar start.jar
 ```

-Jetty does not include a Graphical USer Interface (GUI), so you can only make changes via the command line.
+Jetty does not include a Graphical User Interface (GUI), so you can only make changes via the command line.
 For example, you would make configuration changes by passing parameters to the `java -jar start.jar` command, (i.e., `java -jar start.jar --add-to-start=https,http2`).

-Jetty also does not come out of the box with the components to run as a Windows Service, but you can use third-party tools to configure it.
+It also does not come out of the box with the components to run as a Windows Service, but you can use third-party tools to configure it.
 You can view [Jetty's documentation](https://www.eclipse.org/jetty/documentation/9.4.26.v20200117/startup.html) for more information.
 Jetty *does* include scripts to run as a Linux/Unix service out of the box.
 You can learn more by viewing [Jetty's documentation](https://www.eclipse.org/jetty/documentation/9.4.26.v20200117/startup.html).

 ## Deploying Java Web Applications to Jetty {#deployment data-title="Deployment"}